Information for Body Donors

 In order for us to accept a body, the body must remain intact after death.
 We cannot accept body donation if an autopsy has been performed or if organs have been donated.

-The Geisel School of Medicine at Dartmouth is not responsible for funerals, obituaries, or any other services not specifically mentioned above.
+The Geisel School of Medicine is not responsible for funerals, obituaries, certified death certificates, urns, or any other services not specifically mentioned above.

 The cost of providing these services is a factor that limits the number of body donations we can accept each year.
 Monetary contributions to the Anatomical Gifts Program are gratefully accepted and allow us to provide greater support for medical education and research.
 Please see Gifts in Memoriam.